 These two statements report the City's net position and current year change in net position.
 The change in net position is important because it tells the reader whether the City, as a whole, has improved or diminished its financial position.
 Over time, increases or decreases in the City's net position are one indicator of whether its financial health is improving or deteriorating.
 Causes of these changes may be the result of many factors, some financial, some not.
-Non-financial factors include the City's property tax base, state mandates, the economy, and even world-wide health catastrophes such as the COVID-19 pandemic.

-In the Statement of Net Position and the Statement of Activities, the City has one kind of activity - Governmental Activity.
-All of the City's programs and services are reported here including general governmental, public safety, public works and culture and recreation.
+In the Statement of Net Position and the Statement of Activities, the city has one kind of activity - Governmental Activity.
+All the City's programs and services are reported here including general governmental, public safety, public works and culture and recreation.